Trading Education

 “The 50-day and 200-day moving averages are the two most popular averages.
 When a price breaks the 50-day average, it often signals that a severe correction is taking place.
 The 200-day average is the line between a bull and bear market.”

-- John Murphy, Charting Made Easy
+- Paraphrased from John Murphy, Charting Made Easy

-Popular MA Settings for Crypto
+Popular MA settings for crypto

 • 20 EMA: Short-term trend (swing trading)